Package 'rayimage'

 convert_to_array

-Default TRUE.
+Default FALSE.
 Whether to convert 2D B&W images/matrices to RGBA arrays.

 preview